 The patient was referred to a plastic surgeon for definitive treatment.
-After discussion with the patient a decision was made not to amputate the digit, but to perform a conservative excision with 5 mm lateral margins and to excise down to the periosteum in depth.
-The procedure was performed under sterile conditions in the operating theatre of a day-centre under local anesthetic.
+After discussion with the patient a decision was made not to amputate the digit, but to perform a conservative excision with 5mm lateral margins and to periosteum in depth.
+The procedure was performed under sterile conditions in the operating theatre of a day-centre under local anaesthetic.
 The nail plate was removed before the excision was performed, allowing an intact specimen to be submitted in formalin, along with an intact nail plate.
 The surgical defect was covered with a full-thickness skin graft harvested from the contralateral forearm.
 The pathologist found no residual tumour in the re-excision specimens.